-Once copulations began, each mating pair was gently placed on the lid of a petri dish and transferred in a cage of similar size containing either no individuals to simulate low immediate risks of sperm competition (n = 38), 10 males to simulate high immediate risks of sperm competition (n = 38), or 10 females to test the ability of males to recognise genuine competitors (n = 24).
-Time was recorted once copulations were completed to evaluate duration, and pairs were kept together in petri dishes within which there is not enough space for extra copulations to occur (see Munsch-Masset et al., in press), until dissection of the female reproductive tracts.
+Once copulations began, each mating pair was gently placed on the lid of a petri dish and transferred in a cage of similar size containing either no individuals to simulate low immediate risks of sperm competition (n = 38 individuals composed by n = 23 grouped males and n = 15 singled males), 10 males to simulate high immediate risks of sperm competition (n = 38 individuals composed by n = 24 grouped males and n = 14 singled males), or 10 females to test the ability of males to recognise genuine competitors (n = 43 individuals composed by n = 27 grouped males and n = 16 singled males).
+Time was recorted once copulations were completed to record duration, and ‘high risks’ pairs – i.e. pairs that mated in presence of conspecifics - were removed from the cage immediately after separation to ensure that female did not re-mate.
+Pairs were kept together in petri dishes within which there is not enough space for extra copulations to occur (see Munsch-Masset et al., 2023), until dissection of the female reproductive tract.

+Figure 1 - Procedure for the mating experiment to measure the allocation of spermatozoa.
+Males from two mean risks of sperm competition treatments were transferred to a mating cage.
+After the begining of mating, the pair was transferred to a different cage according to the immediate risks of sperm competition treatment.

 Dissections and collection of data

-Since age can affect the number of spermatozoa in seminal vesicles (Munsch-Masset et al., in press), we dissected males of similar ages (n = 5 males of 5 days, n = 28 males of 6 days and n = 10 males of 8 days, and we controlled the age in the statistic models, see below).
-Dissections were performed under a stereomicroscope in PBS saline buffer using fine forceps.
+Since age can affect the number of spermatozoa in seminal vesicles (Munsch-Masset et al., 2023), we dissected males of similar ages (n = 5 males of 5 days, n = 28 males of 6 days and n = 10 males of 8 days after emergence, and we controlled the age in the statistic models, see below).
+Dissections were performed under a Nikon SMZ745T stereomicroscope (x3.35 magnification) (Nikon, Japan) in PBS saline buffer using fine forceps.
 For all males, the abdomen was opened after decapitation to collect seminal vesicles which were then placed on a slide and gently uncoiled with fine forceps.
-The seminal vesicles were photographed and their whole length was measured with ImageJ.
-A drop of DAPI was then applied to the preparation to label the nuclei of the spermatozoa for counting in a section of one of the two seminal vesicles using a fluorescence microscope (x20 objective) as in Munsch-Masset et al., (in press).
+Males were photographed under a Nikon SMZ745T stereomicroscope (x3.35 magnification) (Nikon, Japan) with a Leica IC 80 HD camera (Leica, Germany) to measure the head width using ImageJ.
+This measure can be considered as a reliable proxy of the size of the individuals (Jones & Tomberlin, 2021).
+In the same way, the seminal vesicles were photographed and their whole length was measured with ImageJ.
+A drop of DAPI was then applied to the preparation to label the nuclei of the spermatozoa for blind-counting in a section of one of the two seminal vesicles using a fluorescence microscope (Olympus CX40, Japan) with a x20 objective as in Munsch-Masset et al., (2023).
 The length of this section was also measured to obtain the ratio between the sperm-counted-section and the whole seminal vesicles.
 Then, this ratio was multiplied to the number of sperm counted within the portion to obtain the total number of spermatozoa in the seminal vesicles.
 Finally, this was doubled for the total number of sperm of one male.